All Episodes

 We know that for a fact.

-What we need to know from Bruce Orr is who'd you talk to?
+What we need to know from Bruce Orr is, who'd you talk to?

-Did Sally H know about it?
+Did Sally Hates know about it?

 Did Rod Rosenstein know about it?